 Go for a hike to Anacapri, take a chairlift to Mount Solaro, and admire the Augustus Gardens that overlook those iconic Faraglioni formations over the sea.
 Also, enjoy the world-famous drink Limoncello with torta Caprese – a flourless choco-almond cake at any of the cafes in the town.

 Naples is the capital of South Italy.
-The city and its surroundings have so much to offer one wonders how to fit them all in.
+This Italian coastal town and its surroundings have so much to offer one wonders how to fit them all in.

 The diversity of the attractions in Naples and its region means that there is something for everyone.